 Installing Solar in Maine

 There are only a handful of local solar installers based in Maine, and they’re mostly scattered across the southeastern part of the state.
-Meanwhile, if you live in Vacationland, you won’t be able to turn to national installers like Sungevity or Solar City—these businesses do not operate in your state.
+Meanwhile, if you live in Vacationland, you won’t be able to turn to national installers like Solar City—these businesses do not operate in your state.

 Maine Solar Support

 Solar power is, as of recently, a fraught issue amongst politicians within the state.
 As of this writing, the state legislature is in debate over the state’s net metering policy, which the governor just vetoed changes.
 Those issues represent a trend occurring across the nation, where legislatures are reconsidering net metering incentives.
 However that being said, solar power is still in its infancy in Maine, as it is throughout much of the country, and more options and panel efficiencies are driving costs overall.